 As an IT admin, you need to proactively engage with team owners to make sure they review who has access to their resources.
 In other words, you need to be conducting regular access reviews.

-Option #1: Verify guest access in Microsoft Teams
+Option #1: Verify external guest user access directly in Microsoft Teams

 Depending on how your SharePoint sharing settings are configured, guest users in Teams likely have access to their team’s shared documents.
 So reviewing a list of your guest users can help give you some idea of what’s been shared with whom.

 See your guest users: Microsoft Teams admin center

 As a global admin, you can view all of your teams’ guest users in the Microsoft Teams admin center (Teams drop-down > Manage teams).

 From there, you can see a list of all your teams along with the number of guests each one has: